wp-plugins/accessible-poetry/readme.txt

 Enriches your WordPress with better accessibility options such as nicely Skiplinks, Font-Sizer, Contrast changer, Custom Toolbar and many other options.

+ So what can you find in this plugin?

+ * Skiplinks - Beautiful Skiplinks that gives your users the ability to skip between the main areas via the keyboard.
+ * Font Sizer - Gives you the ability to change the font size.
+ * Contrast - Let you user change the contrast of the colors (you can define your own colors if you want).
+ * Toolbar - Display nice Toolbar with Contrast and/or Font Sizer options. can be displayed automatically with the built-in Fixed Toolbar or by using a PHP function or a shortcode.
+ * Add role=link to all the <a> tags.
+ * Force open links in current tab (remove the "target" attribute from all links)
+ * Force ALT attribute to all images

 == Installation ==

 1. Download the link.